adamfitzpatrick/aws-devops-pro/domains/one/docs/code-commit.md

 ### Clone & Commit

+*Note: it is recommended that you add the contents of the [ec2-web-server lab](../labs/ec2-web-server/) to the repo in this section in order to facilitate later labs.*

 1. Clone the repo using standard git commands.
 The commands including the repo URL can be copied directly from the console.
-1. Add content to the repo, commit the change and push.
+1. Add the contents of the [ec2-web-server lab](../labs/ec2-web-server/) folder to your git folder, commit the change and push.
 You should be prompted for credentials if required.
 It is possible to use the AWS CLI credential helper via `git config --global credential.helper '!aws codecommit credential-helper $@'` (Refer to the [credential-helper docs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/codecommit/credential-helper/index.html)).
 1. Return to the AWS console and verify your changes have been pushed to the repo.

 ### Use Identity Policies to Restrict Access